codefuse-ai/MFTCoder/mftcoder_accelerate/README.md

 - **tb_dir**: TensorBoard directory to store logs, metrics, etc.

 - **model_type**: Type of the model to train, e.g., "mixtral | llama | starcoder | chatglm2 | qwen | gpt_neox".

+- **attn_implementation**: "flash_attention_2" or "eager" or "sdpa", worked when model is supported by transformers officially

 - **peft_type**: either "lora" or "qlora".